Montana Draw Odds & Application Guide

 You’re in the accumulation phase.
 Don’t burn applications on premium districts where you have functionally zero chance.

 - Elk: Buy the Big Game Combo and hunt general-season elk every year.
 Apply for a limited-entry permit in a mid-tier district (455, 580) to start accumulating bonus points.
-You won’t draw yet, but every point matters more as the squaring compounds.
+You won’t draw yet, but every point matters more as the weighting compounds.

 - Mule Deer: Buy a bonus point with your deer/elk combo application.
 Consider applying for a less competitive district if you just want to hunt deer this year — general-tag mule deer hunting in eastern Montana is solid.